TrioXpert: An Automated Incident Management Framework for Microservice System: Introduction

 \begin{enumerate}[leftmargin=1.5em]

 \item We propose \name, the first end-to-end framework that unifies AD, FT, and RCL using a collaborative reasoning architecture built on LLMs.
-The design integrates metrics, logs, and traces through a structured Mixture-of-Experts prompting strategy, enabling scalable and explainable multi-task diagnostics. \item \name incorporates dedicated pipelines and filtering mechanisms to extract and align heterogeneous observability data.
-This enables a more complete system state representation from both numerical and textual perspectives, improving both diagnostic accuracy and interpretability. \item We conducted extensive experiments on two popular microservice systems.
-The results demonstrate that \name outperforms baseline methods in terms of performance and interpretability.
-Furthermore, ablation studies were performed to further validate the effectiveness and necessity of each module design in this work.
-Our source code and experimental data are publicly available~\footnote{https://anonymous.4open.science/r/TrioXpert-F244}. \end{enumerate}
+The design integrates metrics, logs, and traces through a structured prompting strategy, enabling scalable and explainable multi-task diagnostics. \item \name incorporates dedicated pipelines and filtering mechanisms to extract and align heterogeneous observability data.
+This enables a more complete system state representation from both numerical and textual perspectives, improving both diagnostic accuracy and interpretability. \item We evaluated \name on two real-world microservice systems and observed consistent improvements over baselines in both performance and interpretability. \name has also been deployed in Lenovo's production environment, demonstrating substantial gains in diagnostic efficiency and accuracy.
+To ensure reproducibility, we release all code, prompts, configurations, and data~\footnote{https://anonymous.4open.science/r/TrioXpert-F244}. \end{enumerate}